stanly3690/HotSpotAnalysis_Plugin/README.md

 ___
 ### Installation - Windows OS

-Download `get-pip.py` ,to enable `PIP` functionalities, which is available at this link: <https://bootstrap.pypa.io/get-pip.py>
+Download `get-pip.py` , to enable `PIP` functionalities, which is available at this link: <https://bootstrap.pypa.io/get-pip.py>

 Open `OSGeo4W Shell` as `Administrator` and change the working directory where the `get-pip.py` file is stored and type :
 ```sh